OpenZeppelin/openzeppelin-contracts/README.md

 }
 ```

+For more info see [the Truffle Beta package management tutorial](http://truffleframework.com/tutorials/package-management).

 ## Security
 Zeppelin is meant to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions.